MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Optimality of Gaussian Inputs via Factorization of Concave Envelopes

 \section{Optimality of Gaussian Inputs via Factorization of Concave Envelopes}

 This section provides the mathematical background for characterizing the secrecy-capacity regions of the considered MIMO Gaussian BC without and with a common message (Theorems \ref{TM:capacity_nocommon} and \ref{TM:capacity_common}).
-More specifically, we define some generic functions and show that they are maximized by Gaussian distributions.
-These functions are subsequently used to describe the boundary points of certain outer bounds on the secrecy-capacity regions of interest.
-The properties established in this section are then used to show that optimality is achieved by Gaussian inputs, and that the resulting expressions can be achieved by a corresponding inner bound.
+In the sequel we define some generic functions and show that they are maximized by Gaussian distributions.
+These functions are later used to describe the boundary points of certain outer bounds on the secrecy-capacity regions of interest.
+The properties established in this section are leveraged to show that optimality is achieved by Gaussian inputs, and that the resulting expressions are attainable by a corresponding inner bound.

 Sections \ref{SUBSEC:optimality_of_Gaussians_example1} and \ref{SUBSEC:optimality_of_Gaussians_example2} focus on functions that are reminiscent of those studied in \cite[Sections II-B and II-C]{Chandra_Gauss_BC2014}.
 Therefore, to avoid verbatim repetition of arguments from \cite{Chandra_Gauss_BC2014}, we state some of the properties in Sections \ref{SUBSEC:optimality_of_Gaussians_example1} and \ref{SUBSEC:optimality_of_Gaussians_example2} without proofs.
 The focus of Section \ref{SUBSEC:optimality_of_Gaussians_example3} is on a new function that was not considered in \cite{Chandra_Gauss_BC2014}, the properties of which we prove in full detail.
 All the proofs for this section are relegated to Section \ref{SEC:envelope_properties}.